saumyapatel17/Image-Captioning-with-Translation-using-Attention-Mechanism/README.md

 <li> Generated Text: This is for test Reference Text: This is only test (score 0.75 or 75%)
 BLUE-1 matches word to word.
 Similarly, we have BLUE-2, BLUE-3, BLUE-4 evaluation
 metrics for pair wise matching.</li>
-<li> CIDEr: (Consensus-based Image De- scription Evaluation) This metric measures the
-similarity of a generated sentence against a set of ground truth sentences written by humans.</li>
 <li> ROUGE: The metric is Recall-Oriented Understudy for Gisting Evaluation that
 measures the quality of textual summaries.</li>
 <li> METEOR: It is Metric for Evaluation of Translation with Explicit Ordering and is useful